Stinging nettle infusions are incredibly nourishing tonics that contain anti-inflammatory properties and can help support overall health and wellness.

 Whew!
 That’s a lot of nutrition!

-Wondering what people use nettle infusions for?
+Wondering what people use an infusion of common nettle for?

 A whole lot of things!
 But here are a few examples: